Convenience Stores

 Recent Developments

-- Monthly visits to convenience stores have been rising consistently year over year since February, according to a new report from foot traffic analytics firm Placer.ai.
+- Monthly visits to convenience stores have been rising consistently year over year since February, according to a recent report from foot traffic analytics firm Placer.ai.
 Except for January when visits declined 3.3% year over year, traffic has risen each month, with February, May, and August each seeing customer visits increase by more than 2% versus the same month a year ago.
 According to the Placer.ai’s C-Stores: More Than a Pit Stop report, “Convenience stores are increasingly viewed not only as places to fuel up but as affordable destinations for quick meals, snacks and other necessities.”
 In August, Texas-based Buc-ee’s saw the biggest jump in traffic (up 11.7%), followed by Circle K (up 9%), Sheetz (7.6%), Casey’s (3.4%), and Wawa (3.2%), per the report.
 The rise in visits is driving expansion in the industry.
 Visits to c-stores typically peak in summer months and slow in winter.

 Get A Demo